MicrosoftDocs/msteams-docs/msteams-platform/overview.md

 ---
-title: Build apps for the Microsoft Teams developer platform
+title: Building apps for the Microsoft Teams platform
 author: heath-hamilton
-description: Overview of how developers can extend and customize Microsoft Teams features with custom Teams apps. ms.topic: overview ms.author: lajanuar ms.date: 09/22/2020
+description: Overview of how developers can extend and customize Microsoft Teams features with custom apps. ms.topic: overview ms.author: lajanuar ms.date: 09/22/2020